 - any kind of dance class like hip hop, jazz ballet, belly dancing (or again you can do this from home by watching youtube videos)

 - bush walking

 - turning on music really loud and dancing like a mad woman at home

-- no lights no lycra" dance sessions (do a google search on this!)
+- "no lights no lycra" dance sessions (do a google search on this!)

 - bike riding